Quick Build in seven-1 easy steps

 1. Make sure you have got a system with a running compiler as well as

-functional GNU tools.
-T2 can be compiled on almost all newer Linux
+functional GNU enhanced tools.
+While T2 can be compiled on other Linux

 2. Get the latest tarball of the